 love, forgive, and offer the best of who we are.
 It is important

 to do this because when the time comes for us to step down

 and leave our seat empty we should leave behind beautiful

 memories for those who will continue to travel on the train of life.

-Lastly, I thank everyone I know for being a passenger
+Lastly, I thank everyone I know , especially you hams for being

 If this is your idea of ham radio, (Note HT and mindless look)